Skip to content

 Long-Term Services and Supports (LTSS)

 LTSS consists of a broad range of assistance for people with chronic conditions and functional limitations.
-This can include support for activities, such as bathing and dressing, that people need to function in their own homes, as well as services provided in institutions.
+This can include support for activities, such as bathing and dressing, that people need to function in their own homes as well as services provided in institutions.
 Importantly, and contrary to what many consumers may assume, Medicare does not cover the costs of LTSS.
-The need for affordable options is increasing, as more people are aging and living longer and a declining pool of family caregivers is available to help.
+The need for affordable options is increasing as more people are aging and living longer and a declining pool of family caregivers is available to help.

-• LTSS should be coordinated and person- and family-centered.
+• LTSS should be coordinated and person- and family centered.
 To ensure the best outcomes for people in need of LTSS, family caregivers must be acknowledged as part of the care team, and service providers must coordinate their activities and share information across settings.
 Individual caregiver circumstances, abilities and needs must guide all treatment decisions.

 • More top-quality services should be available to help people remain in their homes and communities.
-The federal government should eliminate Medicaid’s bias favoring nursing facilities by mandating the provision of home- and community-based services (HCBS) for everyone who meets Medicaid eligibility criteria and chooses to receive services in HCBS settings.
+The federal government should eliminate Medicaid’s bias favoring nursing facilities by mandating the provision of home- and community-based services for everyone who meets Medicaid nursing home eligibility criteria and chooses to receive services in HCBS settings.
 Services should be available in a range of settings, including supportive housing and adult day centers.